stablekernel/aqueduct/docs/docs/http/http_controller.md

 The body of an HTTP request is decoded if the content type is accepted and there exists a responder method to handle the request.
 This means two things.
 First, the body is not decoded if the request is going to be discarded because no responder method was found.

-Second, methods on `HTTPBody` have two flavors: those that return the contents as a `Future` or those that return the already decoded body.
-Responder methods can access the already decoded body without awaiting on the `Future`-flavored variants of `HTTPBody`:
+Second, methods on `HTTPRequestBody` have two flavors: those that return the contents as a `Future` or those that return the already decoded body.
+Responder methods can access the already decoded body without awaiting on the `Future`-flavored variants of `HTTPRequestBody`:

 ```dart
 @httpPost